Analyst

 • The Analyst needs to be given a time frame, otherwise, they may end up spending too much time analyzing a problem or idea.

-As a rule, it is the Analyst who restrains the Director and the Warrior from making impulsive decisions; the Analyst is also responsible for the quality of the performed teamwork and meeting deadlines.
+As a rule, it is the Analyst who restrains the Director and the Warrior from making impulsive decisions; the Analyst is also responsible for the quality of teamwork and meeting deadlines.

-The Analyst perfectly complements the Idea Generator, bringing suggestions to the level of implementation in the workflow.
+The Analyst perfectly complements the Idea Generator, taking suggestions to the level of practical implementation.

-People of this type are able to question even the Director's ideas and orders, reasonably and calmly indicating their risks and weak sides.
+People of this type can question even the Director's ideas and orders, calmly and reasonably pointing out their risks and weak points.

-If the Analyst has a genuine interest in the success of a project or implementation of an idea - do not stand in their way, they will still make you accomplish the tasks necessary for the team.
+If the Analyst has a genuine interest in the success of a project or idea — don't stand in their way; they will still get you to accomplish the tasks necessary for the team.

 As a rule, one Analyst is enough for a successful team.

-If there are several Analysts in a team, then they may compete in criticizing the work of other team members, which negatively affects the team atmosphere.
+If there are several Analysts on a team, they may compete in criticizing the work of other team members, which negatively affects the team atmosphere.

-The Analyst not only filters out worthwhile ideas through the prism of resources available to the team, but they're also indispensable in everyday work.
+The Analyst not only filters worthwhile ideas through the lens of the team's available resources but is also indispensable in everyday work.
 Such a person takes pleasure in finding mistakes and weaknesses in business processes.
-Thanks to Analysts, projects are delivered on time and the quality of work is decent.
+Thanks to Analysts, projects are delivered on time and the quality of work stays high.

-In successful teams, the Analyst develops a realistic plan of actions that are then approved by the Director, understandable to the Warrior and accepted by other team members.
+In successful teams, the Analyst develops a realistic action plan — one that is approved by the Director, understandable to the Warrior, and accepted by other team members.

 Most often, Analysts are found among engineers and IT workers.

-Analysts often lack the charisma and public speaking talent to motivate other team members.
-By developing these qualities Analysts can improve the overall result of the team, as well as rely on significant career advancement.
+Analysts often lack the charisma and public speaking skills needed to motivate other team members.
+By developing these qualities, Analysts can improve the team's overall results and unlock significant career advancement.

-The Analyst's critical thinking isn't just about ideas and business processes but also applies to their competencies.
-Therefore, such people need to stop second-guessing themselves, learn self-motivation and develop an optimistic outlook on life.
+The Analyst's critical thinking isn't limited to ideas and business processes — it also applies to themselves.
+So Analysts need to stop second-guessing themselves, learn self-motivation, and develop a more optimistic outlook on life.